wanx-troopers/wanx-troopers.github.io/control.md

 - weights adapted by Kijai: [HF:Kijai/WanVideo_comfy:LoRAs/Stand-In](https://huggingface.co/Kijai/WanVideo_comfy/tree/main/LoRAs/Stand-In).

 Dec 2025 a version trained for Wan 2.2 was released, "doesn't seem to need any code changes".

+> it needed at least part of the body ... white background